Budapest: Main sights and tourism

 The Dohány Street Synagogue is the largest synagogue in Europe, and the second largest active synagogue in the world.
 The synagogue is located in the Jewish district taking up several blocks in central Budapest bordered by Király utca, Wesselényi utca, Grand Boulevard and Bajcsy Zsilinszky road.
 It was built in moorish revival style in 1859 and has a seating capacity of 3,000.
 Adjacent to it is a sculpture reproducing a weeping willow tree in steel to commemorate the Hungarian victims of the Holocaust.

 The city is also home to the largest medicinal bath in Europe (Széchenyi Medicinal Bath) and the third largest Parliament building in the world, once the largest in the world.
 Other attractions are the bridges of the capital.
 Seven bridges provide crossings over the Danube, and from north to south are: the Árpád Bridge (built in 1950 at the north of Margaret Island); the Margaret Bridge (built in 1901, destroyed during the war by an explosion and then rebuilt in 1948); the Chain Bridge (built in 1849, destroyed during World War II and then rebuilt in 1949); the Elisabeth Bridge (completed in 1903 and dedicated to the murdered Queen Elisabeth, it was destroyed by the Germans during the war and replaced with a new bridge in 1964); the Liberty Bridge (opened in 1896 and rebuilt in 1989 in Art Nouveau style); the Petőfi Bridge (completed in 1937, destroyed during the war and rebuilt in 1952); the Rákóczi Bridge (completed in 1995).
 Most remarkable for their beauty are the Margaret Bridge, the Chain Bridge and the Liberty Bridge.
 The world's largest panorama photograph was created in (and of) Budapest in 2010.

 Tourists visiting Budapest can receive free maps and information from the nonprofit Budapest Festival and Tourism Center at its info-points.
-The info centers also offer the Budapest Card which allows free public transit and discounts for several museums, restaurants and other places of interest.
+The info centres also offer the Budapest Card which allows free public transit and discounts for several museums, restaurants and other places of interest.
 Cards are available for 24-, 48- or 72-hour durations.
 The city is also well known for its ruin bars both day and night.